-- 5. Taxability of Stipend

-- 6. Taxability of Tuition and Fee Waivers

-- 7. Thesis Deposit/Graduation for Fellows
+7. Thesis Deposit/Graduation for Fellows

+4. Concurrent Appointments

 Fellowship appointments are reviewed in the Graduate College.

+Students who are:

-Students admitted on limited status due to grade point average or a bachelor's degree not comparable to that at this university or current students on academic probation or dismissal status should not be appointed to fellowships or traineeships unless there is some extraordinary justification for doing so.
-In submitting the appointment documentation, the department must provide the justification and the Graduate College will determine whether the student is eligible.
+- 1. Admitted on limited status due to grade point average, - 2.
+Admitted on limited status due to bachelor's degree not comparable to that at this university, or - 3.
+On academic probation may not hold fellowships or traineeships until they are in good academic standing.
 Non-degree students are not eligible for fellowships or traineeships.

 A fellowship is defined as an award providing a stipend for living expenses at the established minimum or higher and demanding no services in return.
 Fellowship awards count against student loan eligibility.
-In questionable cases, the

-Graduate College will decide whether an award is a fellowship.
+In questionable cases, the Graduate College will decide whether an award is a fellowship.